Pesopes/romanetool/CUSTOM_SCENARIOS_GUIDE.md

 ---

 ### SetBackgroundShader
 Displays a shader in front of the background.
 Uses [svader](https://github.com/sockmaster27/svader) and WebGL with [GLSL](https://developer.mozilla.org/en-US/docs/Games/Techniques/3D_on_the_web/GLSL_Shaders) under the hood.
-Look for files ending with _.frag_ in the examplescenario for inspiration.
+Look for files ending with _.frag_ in the examplescenario folder for inspiration.

 Syntax:
 ```